zearp/OptiHack/README.md

 > Note: It is always a good idea to verify these offsets yourself by extracting the BIOS, check how to do it with [this](https://github.com/JimLee1996/Hackintosh_OptiPlex_9020) guide.
 The default values can be found in files in the [text](https://github.com/zearp/OptiHack/tree/master/text) folder.
 The old and new values will also be printed when you change them.
 These patches have no influence on other operating systems.
 If anything it will make them better.

 ## Disable CFG Lock
 To disable CFG Lock you can either use a [quirk](https://desktop.dortania.ml/extras/msr-lock.html) in OpenCore or disable it properly.
 We will disable it.
 Entering ```setup_var 0xDA2 0x0``` will disable CFG Lock.
 To revert simply execute the command again but replace 0x0 with 0x1.
 This also applies to the other changes we need to make here.
+In the files with values I link to you can also find the default setting of each in case you want to revert to stock.

 ## Set DVMT pre-alloc to 64MB
 Next up we need to set the DVMT pre-alloc to 64MB, which macOS likes.
 Enter ```setup_var 0x263 0x2``` to change it.
 By default it's set to 0x1 which is 32MB.
 If you're planning to run dual (4k) screens you can set the pre-alloc higher than 64MB.
 Changing it to 0x3 (96MB) or 0x4 (128MB) could help.
 I've tested these larger pre-alloc sizes in a non-4k dual screen setup and while they work I did not notice any differences.
 There are [more sizes](https://github.com/zearp/optihack/blob/master/text/CFGLock_DVMT.md) to set here but 64MB should be fine for pretty much everyone.